All Episodes

 Right.

-And we had to fight all the way to getting Bush's signature to make it part of a national war memorial chain to keep the uh the ACLU from literally literally.
+And we had to fight all the way to getting Bush's signature to make it part of a national war memorial chain to keep the ACLU from literally, literally, this is what they had, they had a federal court order to tear down a cross on public property because of the establishment clause.

 So you're absolutely right.

-Question is how do we fight it?
+Question is, how do we fight it?

-Like I'm a county commissioner, and they've never put a nativity scene on our court square, and I'm ready to do it.
+Like I'm a county commissioner and they've never put a nativity scene on our court square and I'm ready to do it.

-You go and do it, Alison.
+You go and do it, Allison.

 I'm running out of time, but you go do it.

-You take action, you take responsibility.
+You take responsibility.

 That's what the Pope is saying in Turkey today.